defanator/mod_aclr2/README.md

  context: server config, virtual host, directory<br>
  default: Off<br>

- Enables or disables the module.
+&nbsp;&nbsp;&nbsp; Enables or disables the module.

  syntax: **AccelRedirectSize** size[b|k|m]<br>
  context: server config, virtual host, directory<br>
  default: -1<br>

- Sets the minimum size of static files for which the request will be handled by NGINX.
-By default, there is no any restrictions, e.g. Apache will send redirects to NGINX for all static files.
+&nbsp;&nbsp;&nbsp; Sets the minimum size of static files for which the request will be handled by NGINX.<br>
+&nbsp;&nbsp;&nbsp; By default, there is no any restrictions, e.g.
+Apache will send redirects to NGINX for all static files.

  syntax: **AccelRedirectOutsideDocRoot** On | Off<br>
  context: server config, virtual host, directory<br>
  default: Off<br>

- Enables or disables redirects for files outside of DocumentRoot path.
+&nbsp;&nbsp;&nbsp; Enables or disables redirects for files outside of DocumentRoot path.

  syntax: **AccelRedirectDebug** 0-4<br>
  context: server config<br>
  default: 0<br>

-<b>WARNING: module must be built with -DDEBUG to enable this directive.</b><br>
+&nbsp;&nbsp;&nbsp; <b>WARNING: module must be built with -DDEBUG to enable this directive.</b><br>
- Sets the debug level:<br>
+&nbsp;&nbsp;&nbsp; Sets the debug level:<br>

  *	0 = no debug
  *	1 = log successfull redirects only